Privacy policy

 5. Social Plugins

-Our internet presence uses social plugin (“plugins”) from various social networks.
-With the help of these plugins you can, for example, share content or recommend products.
-When these plugins are activated our server establishes a direct connection to the server of the respective social network as soon as you go to our website.
-The content of the plugin is directly transferred from the social network to your browser, which integrates it into the website.
-By integrating the plugin, the social network receives the information that you have visited the respective page of our website.
-If you are logged into the social network, it can allocate this visit to your account.
-When you interact with the plugin, for example click on the Facebook “Like” button or leave a comment, the respective information is transmitted from your browser directly to the social network and stored there.
-Please refer to the privacy policies of the respective social networks and/or their websites for the purpose and scope of the data collection and the further processing and usage of this data by the social networks as well as your rights concerning this matter and setting options to protect your privacy.
-You will find the corresponding links further below.
+Our website uses social plugins (“plugins”) from various social networks.
+With the help of these plugins, you can, for example, share content or recommend products.
+If these plugins are activated, your browser establishes a direct connection to the servers of the respective social network as soon as you access a web page on our website.
+The content of the plugin is transmitted directly from the social network to your browser, which integrates it into the website.
+By integrating the plugins, the social network receives the information that you have accessed the corresponding page on our website.
+If you are logged in to the social network, it can assign the visit to your account.
+If you interact with the plugins, for example by clicking the Facebook “Like” button or leaving a comment, the corresponding information is transmitted directly from your browser to the social network and stored there.
+The purpose and scope of the data collection and the further processing and use of the data by social networks, as well as your rights and setting options to protect your privacy, can be found in the data protection information of the respective networks or websites.
+You will find the links to these below.
+Even if you are not logged in to the social networks, websites with active social plugins can send data to the networks.
+An active plugin sets a cookie with an identifier each time the website is accessed.
+Since your browser sends this cookie without asking each time you connect to a network server, the network could in principle use it to create a profile of which websites the user associated with the identifier has accessed.
+And it would then also be entirely possible to assign this identifier to a person later - for example when logging in to the social network later.

 · Facebook